Pedophilia

 Overview

-Pedophilic Disorder is a named paraphilic disorder in the DSM-5-TR characterised by recurrent and intense sexual arousal involving prepubescent children, generally age 13 or younger, persisting for at least six months in a person aged 16 or older and at least five years older than the child.
-The diagnosis additionally requires that the person has either acted on these urges or experiences clinically significant distress or interpersonal difficulty because of them.
+Pedophilic Disorder is a named paraphilic disorder in the DSM-5-TR defined by recurrent and intense sexual arousal involving prepubescent children (generally age 13 or younger), persisting for at least six months, in a person aged 16 or older and at least five years older than the child.
+The diagnosis further requires that the person has either acted on these urges or feels marked distress or interpersonal difficulty because of them.
 The attraction is described here strictly in clinical terms; any sexual act involving a child is child sexual abuse, is never consensual, and is a serious crime.

-This entry is included for clinical completeness only and is framed entirely as a public-health and child-protection matter.
-No instructional content is appropriate, and none is provided.
+This entry exists for clinical completeness only and is framed entirely as a public-health and child-protection matter.
+It carries no instructional content, and none is appropriate.

 History & origins